stefan-schwingenschloegl/Wiener-Linien-Project/README.md

   - Moderate mean delay, moderate median delay
   - Highest Variance of all stops
   - Very high span of delays.
-  - Insider-Advice: Like Forrest Gump's Mother would say: Life is like a box of chocolates.
-You never know what you're gonna get.
+  - Insider-Advice: Like Forrest Gump's Mother would say: "Life is like a box of chocolates.
+You never know what you're gonna get".